leducp/KickCAT/lib/kickmsg/ARCHITECTURE.md

 **2 pool slots**:

-- The slot the crashed publisher allocated (refcount stuck > 0 because step 5 never adjusted for inactive/undelivered rings)
+- The slot the crashed publisher allocated (refcount stuck > 0 because the remaining rings were never visited for inline release)
 - The slot referenced by the abandoned ring entry (if one existed at the wrapped position and its `slot_idx` could not be trusted)